 SECTION 4.
 VOTING RIGHTS AND DIVIDENDS.
-Prior to the distribution of the Restricted Stock, certificates representing shares of the

-Restricted Stock will bear an appropriate legend in accordance with Section 10(b) of the Plan and will be held by the Company, as escrow agent, in the name of the Grantee.
+Prior to the distribution of the Restricted Stock, certificates representing shares of the Restricted Stock will bear an appropriate legend in accordance with Section 10(b) of the Plan and will be held by the Company, as escrow agent, in the name of the Grantee.
 The Company will take such action as is necessary and appropriate to enable the Grantee to vote the Restricted Stock and receive dividends thereon.

 SECTION 5.
 GOVERNING PROVISIONS.
 This Agreement is made under and subject to the provisions of the Plan, and all of the provisions of the Plan are also provisions of this Agreement.
 Capitalized terms used but not defined herein shall have the same meanings ascribed to such terms in the Plan.
 If there is a difference or conflict between the provisions of this Agreement and the provisions of the Plan, the provisions of the Plan will govern.
-If there is a difference or conflict between the provisions of this Agreement and/or the provisions of the Plan and the provisions of the Chairman Agreement, the growing of the Chairman Agreement will govern.
-By signing this Agreement, the Grantee confirms that he has received a copy of the Plan.
+If there is a difference or conflict between the provisions of this Agreement and/or the provisions of the Plan and the provisions of the Chairman Agreement, the grantee confirms that he has received a copy of the Plan.